 Back in 1952, film legend John Wayne shot The Quiet Man in the quaint village of Cong in County Mayo, and the rest, as they say, is history.
 The village retains much of its charm, even almost 70 years later, and is home to The Quiet Man Museum, where you can experience Cong just as it was in the movie.
 Stay where the stars got their beauty sleep, at the luxurious Ashford Castle – a five-star hotel that has welcomed the likes of John Lennon, Ronald Reagan and, of course, Wayne’s Irish co-star, Maureen O’Hara.

-Sarah Jessica Parker and actor husband Matthew Broderick are more than a little fond of Ireland.
-So much so, the couple bought a vacation home in Kilcar, County Donegal.
-At the end of one visit, Sarah Jessica decided to pen a heartfelt "Ode to Ireland" on Instagram, channeling her inner Carrie Bradshaw from the Sex and the City TV series.
+Sarah Jessica Parker and Matthew Broderick are more than a little fond of Ireland.
+So much so, the couple bought a holiday home in Kilcar, County Donegal.
+At the end of one visit, Sarah Jessica decided to pen a heartfelt "Ode to Ireland" on Instagram, channelling her inner Carrie Bradshaw from the Sex and the City TV series.
 With breathtakingly beautiful sights like Slieve League, Malin Head and Glenveagh National Park on their doorstep, it's fair to say that inspiration comes easily along this stretch of the Wild Atlantic Way!

 For acclaimed actor Daniel Day-Lewis, Hollywood glamour, celebrity and million-dollar contracts contrast quite sharply with life amongst the rolling hills and heather-flecked mountains of Ireland’s County Wicklow.
 For decades, Day-Lewis has resided in a Georgian house outside the village of Annamoe, where the wild and secluded countryside suits his private lifestyle.
 Wicklow is known as the “Garden of Ireland” and it’s plain to see why the Oscar-winner calls this county home!
 Nearby beauty spots include the monastic marvel of Glendalough, Powerscourt House and Gardens and the Wicklow Mountains.